-How To Make Choux Pastry Profiterole and Paris-Brest
+How to Make Choux Pastry Profiterole and Paris-Brest (With Photos)

 Homemade Choux Pastry

 Choux pastry is wonderfully versatile and can be used as the basis for a variety of fabulous desserts.
-Often people are a little afraid of choux pastry but provided you pay attention to what you are doing, making this delicious pastry doesn't need to be difficult.
+People are often a little afraid of choux pastry, but provided you pay attention to what you are doing, making this delicious pastry doesn't need to be difficult.

 - 2 large eggs, beaten